 Q4 2025.
 Unless the PERT charts and project road maps slip, December 2025 is slated to signal the first production of plasma.
 As the ITER milestone map says, “This important milestone will mark the end of the construction and the transition to operation.”

 The ITER organization plans a gradual, step-by-step approach to achieving fusion.
 Following the “first plasma” milestone, the team offers this plan going forward.

 “The very first low-power hydrogen plasma—lasting only a few milliseconds—will be followed by other ‘shots’ of increasing power and duration.
 This shakedown mode, lasting a few weeks, will be followed by a shutdown phase during which the systems that are indispensable for hydrogen and helium plasmas at nominal power are installed.
 The first production of fusion power will take place during the machine’s nuclear phase, scheduled for the middle of the following decade [the 2030’s].”

-The ITER project began with the first meeting between Ronald Reagan and Michael Gorbachev in October 1986, who both agreed that an international project to develop fusion energy was in the interest of humanity.
+The ITER project began with the first meeting between Ronald Reagan and Mikhail Gorbachev in October 1986, who both agreed that an international project to develop fusion energy was in the interest of humanity.
 The nearly 40 years since that meeting have seen steady progress on the experiment known as ITER.

 Developing such phenomenal new technologies that require massive R&D investments, unparalleled breakthroughs in manufacturing capabilities, and construction capacities beyond any previous endeavor — all of these make ITER a model for international cooperation worthy of admiration.
 Perhaps, in another 40 years, we may find “stars” shining from every continent, delivering power to support the Earth’s (by then) 8 billion people, no matter where they might live.